HMS Asia (1764): French Revolutionary Wars

+Asia was recommissioned in May 1793 under Captain John Brown and on 26 December he sailed her to the West Indies to join Admiral Sir John Jervis.
 In March 1794, Asia participated in the capture of Martinique by an expeditionary force under the command of Jervis and Lieutenant General Sir Charles Grey.
 The British were able by 16 March to capture all the forts, except Fort Bourbon and Fort Royal.

 On 20 March she and were supposed to enter the Carenage at Fort Royal to fire on Fort Saint Louis.
 However, Asia did not get into position.
 Her pilot, M. de Tourelles, who had been a lieutenant of the port, reneged on his agreement to take her in, ostensibly because of a fear of shoals.
 Instead, Zebra went in alone, with her captain, Richard Faulknor, and crew landing under the guns of the fort and capturing it.
 Asia returned to England in July 1794.
 The next month Captain John M'Dougall assumed command as she joined the Downs squadron.

 On 29 April 1796, Asia again faced a possible fire, this time in Port Royal, Jamaica.
 The fire was self-inflicted in that part of a recently stored delivery of 300 powder barrels on the lower gun deck exploded.
 Some 300 of the vessel's crew jumped overboard in order to escape the consequences should the nearby main magazine explode.
 Asia's captain, officers, and a few of the remaining crew were able to put out the fire.
 In all, the vessel lost 11 men killed and wounded.

 From 1796 she was under the command of Captain Robert Murray, and in 1800 she sailed for Halifax, and arrived on 31 May.
 Here she picked up a group of 600 Jamaican Maroons who had been deported from Jamaica the previous year and were now to be transferred to Sierra Leone.
 She departed on 8 August and arrived in Sierra Leone on 30 September, disembarking there the group who came to be called the Jamaican Maroons in Sierra Leone.